STARInformatics/beacon-aggregator/README.md

 The registry of beacons used by KBA are currently specified as an external YAML file which the location of which is specified within the by the *beacon-yaml-list* property in the **applications.property** file.
 If you are happy to use the standard NCATS reference list of beacons, point this property to [here](https://raw.githubusercontent.com/NCATS-Tangerine/translator-knowledge-beacon/develop/api/knowledge-beacon-list.yaml).
 However, you may substitute your own local YAML file, as long as the same YAML field names are properly populated with beacon metadata (and active beacons tagged as Status: 'deployed').

+### Building for Docker Containers

-Note that in the case of a "Docker" deployment (see below), if you wish to point to the local *test-beacon-list.yaml* file, since the Dockerfile copies this file to */home/test-beacon-list.yaml* in the Docker container, you need to set the *beacon-yaml-list* parameter as follows:
+Note that in the case of a "Docker" container deployment (see below), if you wish to point to the local *test-beacon-list.yaml* file, since the Dockerfile copies this file to */home/test-beacon-list.yaml* in the Docker container, you need to set the *beacon-yaml-list* parameter as follows:

 ```
 beacon-yaml-list=file:///home/test-beacon-list.yaml
 ```
+In addition, the Docker container expects to see a system file **.env** in the root directory.
+There is a **dot.env-template** which can be copied into **.env** and customized to the same Neo4j user name and password as specified in the *server/src/main/resources/ogm.properties* file (TODO: although the .env is currently required for the docker-compose build, the Neo4j credentials mechanism remains problematic).

-Remember to run a fresh 'gradle build' (see below) after any changes are made to property file configurations.
+Remember to run a fresh 'gradle build' (see below) after any changes are made to property, *.env*, and other configuration files.

 ## Building the Code